davehochh/hellofixit/README_HELLOFIXIT.txt

 Send message to the Fixit with customer's cell number

-- Taken (sent details to Fixit)
-Request feedback between 24-48 hours later
+- Taken (sent details to Fixit) request_feedback between 24-48 hours later

-- Feedback requested
+- Feedback_requested
 Do nothing

-* Not yet built

 REQUIREMENTS